wp-plugins/bv-pantheon-migration/readme.txt

 Once the plugin is activated, click on Pantheon Migration in the left side navigation

+Get the info below from your Pantheon account

-Enter the required information from your Pantheon account:
+Enter the required information

 `Email:` (this can be any email address and will receive status updates on your migration) `Destination URL:` (this will be your pantheon address you are migrating to, example: http://dev-sitename.pantheon.io)